MyChart - Frequently Asked Questions

 myChart FAQs

-• Can I pay my UTMB medical bills with an e-check in MyChart?
+• What forms of payment can I use to pay my UTMB medical bills in MyChart

 • Is it safe to use my Credit Card on the MyChart website?